Annual Report 2022

 See you there!

-Nominating Committee: This year’s Nominating Committee consisted of Pete Zimmerman, Cindi Parke (who presently serve as Elders), Rachel MacCormack, Ryan Ferreira (members who were elected by the membership at the Semi-Annual Meeting) and Pastor Steve Kerr.
-Out of their deliberations, they are nominating the following two individuals to stand for two available positions on the Board of Gateway Church: Rachel Minton and Mark van Donkersgoed.
+Nominating Committee: This year’s Nominating Committee consisted of Pete Zimmerman and Cindi Parke (who presently serve as Elders), Darren Hill and Abbey Leyland (members who were elected by the membership at the Semi-Annual Meeting) and Pastor Steve Kerr.
+Out of their deliberations, they are nominating the following three individuals to stand for three available positions on the Board of Gateway Church: Bruce Davies (for re-election), Rachel MacCormack, and Raj Singh.

 Below is a brief biography of each candidate.

 A retired teacher, Bruce and his wife Christine have attended Gateway for many years.
 They have been married for 43 years and have three adult children and four wonderful grandchildren.
 An avid reader, Bruce also enjoys sports and antiques.
 He and Christine are long time Caledonia residents.
 Bruce has been active in a variety of church ministries including Youth, Connecting Team, Elders, Facility Expansion, Prayer Team, and our Compassion Team.
 He particularly enjoys greeting individuals arriving on Sunday mornings, especially first time visitors.

 Rachel and her husband Andrew love the Lord and have been active members act Gateway for over a decade, along with their two children Timothy and Holly.
 Prayer ministry at Gateway has grown over the years under Rachel's leadership and she is currently enrolled in seminary, training for a career in ministry.
 A lifelong learner, Rachel is passionate about spiritual growth and health, and enjoys conferences, workshops, and retreats.
 As Caledonia residents, Rachel and her family cherish the smaller community and access many of its features.
 You can often find them spending time outdoors having fun including camping, fishing, hiking, and biking.